One 2 Ka 4: Plot

 Geeta visits Arun and the Commissioner and tells them her findings about the Chief.
-The Commissioner is shocked to know that, and he knows that the Chief is going to leave the country very soon.
-They arrive at the airport to stop the Chief from leaving.
-During the gunfight at the airport, KKV kills the Chief when taking him as a hostage and inspector Sawant kills KKV and gets killed by Arun and Sawant also reveals himself as the killer of Javed at the final scene, as he was always belittled by the latter and Javed gets all the credits and honors despite Sawant's hard work and dedication.
-Arun is later praised by his department and gets his job back.
+The Commissioner is shocked to know of this information, and tells the pair that the Chief is planning to leave the country very soon.
+Geeta and Arun quickly arrive at the airport to stop the Chief from leaving.
+During a gunfight at the airport, KKV kills the Chief while taking him hostage.
+Inspector Sawant kills KKV and also reveals himself as the killer of Javed as he was always belittled by the latter and upset that Javed got all the credits and honors despite Sawant's hard work and dedication.
+After taking Sawant down and saving the day, Arun is later praised by his department, gets his job back, reunites with the children (who now love him for his character arc), and marries Geeta.
+They live happily ever after.